We are a joyful and welcoming Catholic community centered in the Eucharist–forming disciples who know, follow and go forth to share Jesus Christ.

 Our most recent addition doubled the available space in the parish center/school building, allowing space for our many ministries as well as our growing faith community.
 Our beautiful Parish Life Center is architecturally linked to the church through several design elements and honors our community with the color palette taken from White Bear Lake itself.

-We have grown from a small parish of 250 people to over 2,300 households.
-Today, St. Mary’s parishioners fulfill our mission by prayer, participation, and giving as we strive to live as disciples of Jesus Christ.
+We have grown from a small parish of 250 people to over 2,100 households.
+St. Mary’s parishioners strive to fulfill our mission to live as evangelizing disciples of Jesus Christ.